nafiz1307/infinity-scroll/README.md

 # infinity-scroll
-it will be a basic javascript project with infinity scrolling effect
+A basic javascript project with infinity scrolling effect.

+## API used:
+1. Unsplash API